 13. Share Resources Strategically

-Sharing resources strategically is allocating resources across projects to maximize their utilization and avoid wastage.
-Sharing resources strategically is essential for achieving balanced resource utilization and project success.
-Managers at Cisco use resource-sharing strategies to optimize resource allocation and improve project outcomes.
+Sharing resources strategically means allocating resources across projects to maximize their utilization and avoid wastage.
+It is a critical component of resource allocation in strategic management, ensuring that resources are distributed in alignment with long-term organizational goals.
+Sharing resources in this way is essential for achieving balanced resource utilization and consistent project success.
+Managers at Cisco apply resource-sharing strategies to optimize resource allocation and improve project outcomes across multiple initiatives.

 14. Ensure Transparent Project Scopes